Australia trade surplus breaks long drought as exports boom

 The Reserve Bank of Australia's index of commodity prices, which mirrors the country's resource mix, surged 11.8 percent in November and another 9.3 percent in December.

-Analysts have already been busy revising up profits for the resource sector and now expect BHP Billiton, for instance, to report an increase of 35-40 percent in earnings when it releases half-year results in February.
+It should appear quickly in corporate profit, however.
+Analysts have been busy revising up profit for the resource sector and now expect BHP Billiton, for instance, to report an increase of 35-40 percent in earnings when it releases half-year results in February.

 BHP's stock has climbed 48 percent in the past year and others have done even better.
 Iron-ore miner Fortescue has risen 216 percent in the same period.